annethye/learn-bash/artusi.md

 $ ls
 ceramic  polymer
 ```
-To remove a directory, we should use the rm command with the option -r, which deletes the directory and all its contents (even directories nested inside).
-The -f option will delete forcibly without individually confirming each piece of content inside the directory.
+rm -r deletes the directory and all its contents (even directories nested inside).

+rm -rf will forcibly delete everything without individually confirming each piece of content inside the directory.

 ### 26. Change directories two levels up back to the artusi/ directory.
 Print the working directory.
 ```